Quantum LDPC codes with positive rate and minimum distance proportional to n^{1/2}: The toric code and its generalization

-Now, we are tempted to define a quantum code by, as before, declaring $\HH_X$ to be the vertex-edge incident matrix of a product graph $\G=\G_1\cdot\G_2$ of two arbitrary graphs, and by declaring $\HH_Z$ to be the matrix whose rows are the characteristic vectors of all faces, i.e. the $4$-cycles of the form ({ ${\mathbf \star}$}).
+Now, we are tempted to define a quantum code by, as before, declaring $\HH_X$ to be the vertex-edge incident matrix of a product graph $\G=\gprod{\G_1}{\G_2}$ of two arbitrary graphs, and by declaring $\HH_Z$ to be the matrix whose rows are the characteristic vectors of all faces, i.e. the $4$-cycles of the form ({ ${\mathbf \star}$}).
 This is a quantum code which generalizes the toric code, since the latter corresponds to the case when $\G_1$ and $\G_2$ are two cycles of length $m$.
 This construction loses graph duality however, and our objective was to preserve it.
-But a closer look shows us that graph duality has not completely gone: the dual has simply become a {\em hypergraph}, whose vertex set is a the set of faces of $\G$ and where the hyperedges are the subsets of those faces of $\G$ that meet in a common edge of $\G$.
+In particular, it is not clear at all why the argument used for obtaining the value of $\dX$ can also be used for deriving $\dZ$.
+But a closer look shows us that graph duality has not completely gone: the dual has simply become a {\em hypergraph}, whose vertex set is the set of faces of $\G$ and where the hyperedges are the subsets of those faces of $\G$ that meet in a common edge of $\G$.
 This observation shows us that we really should consider products of hypergraphs rather than graph products to start~with.

-Our construction will proceed as follows.
-We will consider a product $\H=\H_1\cdot\H_2$ of two hypergraphs.
-The matrix $\HH_X$ of the quantum code will be defined as before, by the vertex-hyperedge incidence matrix of $\H$.
-The $4$-cycles of the form ({ ${\mathbf \star}$}) will be replaced by similar structures that we will call {\em chambers} (to be defined precisely below).
-The matrix $\HH_Z$ of the quantum code will be the chamber-hyperedge incidence matrix.
-There will again be a duality notion for product hypergraphs, such that the chambers of the dual hypergraph are the elementary (hyper)cocycles of the original graph, and the chambers of the original hypergraph are the elementary (hyper)cocycles of the dual graph.

-What about the parameters of the quantum code~?
-The two hypergraphs $\H_1$ and $\H_2$ can be identified with their vertex-edge incidence matrices $\HH_1$ and $\HH_2$.
-The parameters of the quantum code will be directly related to the dimensions and minimum distances of the codes $C_1$ and $C_2$ for which $\HH_1$ and $\HH_2$ are parity-check matrices.
-They will also depend on the dimensions and minimum distances of two associated codes $C_1^T$ and $C_2^T$ that we will call the {\em transpose codes} and that have the transpose matrices $\HH_1^T$ and $\HH_2^T$ for parity-check matrices.
-Some of these codes may be trivial and equal~$\{0\}$.

-The dimension of the quantum code is computed by standard linear algebra arguments.
-The computation of the minimum distance involves two ideas, one is the duality for product hypergraphs sketched above, and the other is a dimension argument.
-If a (hyper)cycle of the product hypergraph has a weight which is too small, then it has to be included in a sub-product-hypergraph whose associated quantum dimension is shown to be zero, which means the cycle has to belong to the chamber code.
+This is the approach which was followed in a preliminary version of this work~\cite{TZ09a} where the construction is described in terms of products of hypergraphs.
+This way of viewing the toric code highlights the connections with algebraic topology and is also a natural generalization of the quantum code construction known under the name of surface codes.